Melbourne, Florida: Utilities

 Power is provided by Florida Power and Light.
 Gas is provided by Florida City Gas.

 Cable TV service is provided by Spectrum.

 Traditional landline telephone service is mainly provided by AT&T, while some cable customers use Spectrum digital telephone (VOIP) service.

 Internet service providers in Melbourne range from various 56 kbit/s providers, AT&T (formerly BellSouth) FastAccess DSL, and Spectrum cable internet.
 Fiber-optic networks are installed in the city mainly for business purposes and have not been integrated for home use.

 The Water Department not only provides water for the city, but for surrounding towns and cities for a premium, including Melbourne Beach, Indialantic, Indian Harbour Beach, Satellite Beach, Palm Shores, Melbourne Village, West Melbourne, and a portion of unincorporated Brevard County south of the Pineda Causeway.
 In 2020, it served about 170,000 people.
 Wholesale water service is provided to West Melbourne.
 The total distribution area is about 100 sqmi Two water treatment plants take water from Lake Washington and deep wells, providing 25000000 USgal of drinking water per day.
 This water is treated with chloramine and ozone.
 Almost annually, the city is obliged to substitute the stronger free chlorine for the summer months when algae blooms are prevalent.
 In 2003, water rates were $2.27/1000 USgal sewer $4.47/1000 USgal.

 Solid waste removal and recycling is provided by Solid Waste Management, part of the city of Melbourne's Environmental Community Outreach (ECO) Division.

-Namesakes

-Melbourne Square, in the city of Melbourne, located on US 192 west of downtown, is one of the largest shopping centers in Brevard County.
-In the 1960s, the motto of Melbourne was, "Crossroads to the Universe".